 Use a braille display with Apple TV

 You can use a Bluetooth® braille display to read VoiceOver output, and a braille display with input keys and other controls to control Apple TV when VoiceOver is turned on.
-For a list of supported braille displays, go to the Braille Displays for iOS website.
+For a list of supported braille displays, go to the Braille Displays for iOS and iPadOS website.

 Connect a braille display

 In Settings on Apple TV, go to General > Accessibility > VoiceOver > Braille.

 Select Braille Display to pair the display with Apple TV.

 When VoiceOver is used with a braille display, the display prints onscreen text for the item you are hovering over.
 As you move focus, VoiceOver speaks and the braille display prints the text.
 The braille display may include additional buttons that support basic Apple TV navigation.